ultimate271/notes/tolkien/akallabeth.md

 lands, and shores foundered, and ancient isles were drowned, and new isles were uplifted; and hills crumbled and rivers were turned into strange courses.

+### Elendil and his sons found kingdoms in Middle-earth
 Elendil and his sons after founded kingdoms in Middle-earth; and though their lore and craft was but an echo of that which had been ere Sauron came to Númenor, yet very great it seemed to the wild men of the world.
 And much is said in other lore of the deeds of the heirs of Elendil in the age that came after, and of their strife with Sauron that not yet was ended.

+### The spirit of Sauron passes to Middle Earth, to Barad-dûr in Mordor, where he takes up his ring and assumes foul form
 For Sauron himself was filled with great fear at the wrath of the Valar, and the doom that Eru laid upon sea and land.
 It was greater far than aught he had looked for, hoping only for the death of the Númenóreans and the defeat of their